Bernardo-MG/development-docs/java/maven.md

 ### Array variables

-If a variable contains several children they can be accesed as an array.
+If a variable contains several children they can be accessed as an array.

 For example this gets the path to the first test resources directory: